 Hidden gems of Metsovo

 The Sequoia of Agios Nikolaos

-The combination is one of a kind; a river, grove, fountain, huge sequoia, wooden bell tower and a stone-built monastery.
-Metsovo’s Agios Nikolaos was established in the Byzantine era and is one of the most important monasteries in the area.
+The combination is one of a kind: A river, grove, fountain, huge sequoia, wooden bell tower and a stone-built monastery.
+Metsovo’s Agios Nikolaos Monastery was established in the Byzantine era and is one of the most important in the area.

 They sew traditional Greek costumes by hand and engrave ornate wooden ceilings in homes and church altars.
 Metsovo’s artisans are the dedicated guardians of these rare traditional crafts, sworn to keep them alive for generations to come.

-Crystal-clear, pure water comes gushing out of some 25 stone ‘taps’ found around the area, the same water that is the source of life for so much of the stunning flora and fauna in the area.
+Crystal-clear, pure water comes gushing out of some 25 stone ‘taps’ found around the area, the same water that sustains the abundant flora and fauna in the area.
 Combine a scene of natural beauty and a singularly thirst-quenching experience in one gulp!